Trucking Accidents Involving Hazardous Materials

 Any driver faces the risk of becoming involved in a car accident every time that he or she gets behind the wheel.
 Despite one’s own adherence to the rules of the road and uncompromised attention to the presence of other vehicles, the negligence of others can still result in accidents which may cause serious injury.
 The likelihood of such an accident is heightened significantly for truck drivers whose occupation may require them to be on the road in excess of 40 hours per week.

 The introduction of hazardous material can further threaten the welfare of a truck driver.
 If you have been hurt while hauling hazardous materials in the course of performing your occupational duties then you may be able to file a claim to receive workers’ compensation benefits.
-Contact Raleigh workers’ compensation lawyers the Law Office of Sam Scudder, at 919-851-3311 to discuss the specifics of your situation with an experienced attorney.
+Contact Morehead City workers’ compensation lawyers the Law Office of Sam Scudder, at 919-851-3311 to discuss the specifics of your situation with an experienced attorney.